Menu

 SEND

 Our Languages Curriculum is ambitious for all pupils.
 We consider ways of minimising and reducing barriers so that all pupils are included.
-The areas where we consider varying approaches, adaptations and scaffolds include; maintaining an inclusive learning environment, using multi-sensory approaches (including ICT), working with additional adults, managing peer relationships through particular groupings, using a wide range of recording methods, ensuring clear communication for all needs, and allowing for formative assessment by ensuring learning objectives and outcomes are understood by all children and assessment methods are wide ranging so not reliant on writing ability.
+The areas where we consider varying approaches, adaptations and scaffolds include; maintaining an inclusive learning environment, using multi-sensory approaches (including using the latest computer technology), working with additional adults, managing peer relationships through particular groupings, using a wide range of recording methods, ensuring clear communication for all needs, and allowing for formative assessment by ensuring learning objectives and outcomes are understood by all children and assessment methods are wide ranging so not reliant on writing ability.

 Impact